Manhhao/anki.transfer-review-history/README.md

 As I didn't use Tango, I can't confirm whether this would also work on it.
 I've tested this a few times on an old backup from before I imported Kaishi, and it seems to work well for Core2.3k atleast.

 ## Why
-After merging the new Kaishi 1.5k deck on top of (in my case) Core 2.3k, you are not able to get updates by simply re-importing the new akpg files.
+After merging the new Kaishi 1.5k deck on top of (in my case) Core 2.3k, you are not able to get updates by simply re-importing the new apkg files.
 This plugin should fix it, while also providing an option to handle the incorrect duplicates while overwriting the original deck.

 ## Usage
 Delete Transfer Review History Add-On if you have it.